 SmartWater is a high-tech SME specialized in the development of AI-based managing system for fish farms.
 With their sensors and performance systems they will support the tests and the assessment of the environmental impact of PathoGelTrap over water quality, by providing with precision up to 85 parameters related to water quality.

 UCD has specific expertise in risk assessment with particular focus on implications for human health and environmental contamination.
-Here they will use this expertise to evaluate environmental and potential human health risks from the deployment of the LCR-AFB chimera.
+Here they will use this expertise to evaluate environmental and potential human health risks from the deployment of the final product.

 IZSVE conducts prevention, control and research activities in three main areas: animal health and welfare, food safety, and environmental protection.
-Here, they will i) provide pathogens (virus and bacteria), i) test affibodies alone and assembled affibodies-protein efficacy against selected pathogens, iii) perform the welfare assessment of the fish in different conditions and iv) test in vivo the PathoGelTrap technology.
+Here, they will i) provide pathogens (virus and bacteria), ii) perform the welfare assessment of the fish in different conditions and iii) test in vivo the PathoGelTrap technology.

 IFPAN has ample experience in molecular dynamics simulations (both atomistic and coarse-grained) of fluids, proteins and multi-protein complexes, including virus capsids.
-Here, IFPAN will provide in silico models for the LCR and the AFB behavior, both alone and in the LCR-AFB chimera to guide the CSIC experiments in choosing appropriate LCRs and AFBs as well as for the interaction of the pathogens with the LCR-AFB chimera.
+Here, IFPAN will provide in silico models for the behaviour of the products.